Fire Emblem Engage Weapon Triangle System [Explained]

 • The player having weapon advantage can inflict a special effect called “Break” on their opponents, making them unable to counterattack.

-Weapon Triangle In FE Engage
+Weapon Triangle Explained

 Fire Emblem Engage Weapon Triangle